jsidd06/rnThemePark/README.md

 - `LARGE`: Large size calculated based on the screen width.
 - `XLARGE`: Extra-large size calculated based on the screen width.
 - `XXLARGE`: Double extra-large size calculated based on the screen width.
-- `BASE40`: Base size calculated as 40 times a fraction of the screen width.
+- `SET40`: set size calculated as 40 times a fraction of the screen width.
-- `BASE50`: Base size calculated as 50 times a fraction of the screen width.
+- `SET50`: set size calculated as 50 times a fraction of the screen width.
-- `BASE80`: Base size calculated as 80 times a fraction of the screen width.
+  SET80`: set size calculated as 80 times a fraction of the screen width.
-- `BASE100`: Base size calculated as 100 times a fraction of the screen width.
+- `SET100`: set size calculated as 100 times a fraction of the screen width.
-- `BASE200`: Base size calculated as 200 times a fraction of the screen width.
+- `SET200`: set size calculated as 200 times a fraction of the screen width.
-- `BASE150`: Base size calculated as 150 times a fraction of the screen width.
+- `SET150`: set size calculated as 150 times a fraction of the screen width.
-- `BASE220`: Base size calculated as 220 times a fraction of the screen width.
+- `SET220`: set size calculated as 220 times a fraction of the screen width.
-- `BASE250`: Base size calculated as 250 times a fraction of the screen width.
+- `SET250`: set size calculated as 250 times a fraction of the screen width.
-- `BASE120`: Base size calculated as 120 times a fraction of the screen width.
+- `SET120`: set size calculated as 120 times a fraction of the screen width.
-- `BASE110`: Base size calculated as 110 times a fraction of the screen width.
+- `SET110`: set size calculated as 110 times a fraction of the screen width.

 ### Negative Metrics